daddydrac/Contextual-Multi-Armed-Bandits/README.md

 You might want ot read:
 https://towardsdatascience.com/contextual-bandits-and-reinforcement-learning-6bdfeaece72a

-And download this GitHub to add Contectual Ploicy Networks to your bandit: https://github.com/awjuliani/DeepRL-Agents
+And download this GitHub to add Contextual Policy Networks to your bandit, if you need it: https://github.com/awjuliani/DeepRL-Agents